jooj123/react-calendar/README.md

 # React Calendar
-React Calendar is a library for displaying a calendar and events
+React Calendar is a library for displaying a calendar and events that overlay.
+Its designed so that no events will visually overlap

 You can display a calendar like below:

 ```
+var Calendar = require('react-calendar');
-var ReactCalendar = require('react-calendar')
+var React = require('react');

 var data = [ {start: 30, end: 150}, {start: 540, end: 600},
              {start: 560, end: 620}, {start: 610, end: 670} ];